bchalarcae/GPR_SDoF_Maxwell_FVD/README.md

 University School for Advanced Studies IUSS Pavia, Italy.
 January 2022.

-Gaussian Process Regression models to predict the peak absolute acceleration (MPAA), peak mass absolute spectral acceleration (MPMASA), peak relative velocity (MPRV), and the peak relative displacement (MPRD), as a factor of such value in an equivalent SDoF model without dampers.
+Gaussian Process Regression models to predict the peak floor absolute acceleration (MPFAA), peak floor absolute spectral acceleration (MPFASA), peak relative velocity (MPRV), and the peak relative displacement (MPRD), as a factor of such value in an equivalent SDoF model without dampers.

 To use the prediction models in MATLAB, listed:
-N_MPAA_model.mat, N_MPMASA_model.mat, N_MPRD_model.mat, N_MPRV_model.mat,
+N_MPFAA_model.mat, N_MPFASA_model.mat, N_MPRD_model.mat, N_MPRV_model.mat,
 open the MATLAB script "Prediction_models.m"
 The input data to generate the prediction can be save in a txt file o be defined as a matrix in MATLAB.
 The order of the variables is important.
 Each row represent a data point